aia39/AqUavplant-Dataset/README.md

 # Dataset organization

 The dataset is organized based on the type of split.
-So, user can organize accordingly to run the codes:
+So the user can organize the codes accordingly.

 Image directory tree:
 ```
 locationwise_split/